-People told us that staff looked after them well; one person told us "The staff looked after me when I wasn't feeling well, they helped me and called my doctor."
-Relatives commented, "Staff are very well trained, they treat everyone as though it's their Mum or Dad."
-Staff worked well together as a team, everyone we spoke to commented on the team work and friendly, homely atmosphere at Cedar House.
+People told us that staff looked after them well; one person told us "The carers and other staff are always kind, cheerful and helpful.
+They all know what they are doing."
+A relative commented, "Mum is well settled and often expresses her satisfaction.
+The entire team are regarded as an extended family."
+Staff worked well together as a team, everyone we spoke to commented on the team work and friendly, homely atmosphere at Brambles.
 Throughout the inspection we observed people and staff to be relaxed in each other's company.
 Staff communicated clearly with each other and handovers between each shift made sure that they were kept up to date with any changes in people's needs.

-Staff told us they had a thorough induction when they started working at the service, this involved office time with the registered manager where they spent time reading people's care records, policies and procedures and getting to know the service.
+Staff told us they had an induction when they started working at the service, this involved office time with a manager where they spent time reading people's care records, policies and procedures and getting to know the service.
 They also spent several shifts shadowing experienced colleagues to get to know people and their individual routines.
-New staff received training before they started working with people.
+New staff received a comprehensive programme of training before they started working with people.
+New staff were completing the Care Certificate; a set of standards that social care workers follow in their daily working lives.
 Staff were supported through their induction, monitored and assessed to check that they had attained the right skills and knowledge to be able to care for, support and meet people's needs effectively.
-Staff told us they supported each other and could ask any of their colleagues for help or advice if they needed to.
-The registered manager told us that they were in the process of incorporating the Care Certificate into the induction.
-The Care Certificate is a set of standards that social care workers follow in their daily working lives.
+Staff told us they supported each other and could ask their colleagues for help or advice if they needed to.

-Staff received face to face training in a range of subjects in order to perform their roles safely and to provide the right care and support to meet people's needs.
+Staff completed a mixture of e learning and face to face training in a range of subjects in order to perform their roles safely and to provide the right care and support to meet people's needs.
 Training in all mandatory subjects was up to date for all staff.
 Our observations found that staff were both competent and confident in delivering personalised care.
-Staff had also undertaken extra training in subjects such as nutrition and fluids, diabetes awareness and dementia awareness.
-Competency checks were completed after each training session to checks staff knowledge and understanding.
-One member of staff told us, "We have regular training, it helps with our job.
-We have face to face training, the trainer is good and we get to discuss things as a group."
+Staff had also undertaken extra training in subjects such as Parkinson's, diabetes and dementia awareness.
+Competency checks were completed after each training session to check staff knowledge and understanding.
+One member of staff told us, "We have regular training, it helps with our job."
 Many staff had achieved at least a level two National Vocational Qualification (NVQ) in health and social care; with a number of staff having or studying towards NVQ three or higher.
 NVQ's are work based qualifications which recognise the skills and knowledge staff need to do their job.
 Staff have to demonstrate their competency to be awarded each level.